Course overview

-Through short, accessible readings, video clips, class discussion and student-driven research projects, students will learn concepts and techniques for locating and evaluating different types of sources.
+Through short readings, video clips, class discussion and student-driven research projects, students will learn concepts and techniques for locating and evaluating different types of sources.
 The three central course concepts will be:

 • Authoritativeness: Who/what organization is presenting the information?
 Where did they get the information from?
 How expert are they on matters directly related to the topic at hand?
 What is their reputation?